Allbertyx/Allbertyx/README.md

 - 👋 Hi, I’m @Allbertyx // Alberto Mansilla
-- 👀 I’m interested in development of videogames, Java and Kotlin.
+- 👀 I’m interested in development of videogames, Java and Python.
 - 🌱 I’m currently learning Java, Kotlin and Python
 - 💞️ I’m looking to collaborate on ¿?